asadkhalid566/sportradar_BE/README.md

 ##  Installation Guide

 ### 📦 Please follow these steps to install and run the project
+Ensure you have an active internet connection — some files are loaded from CDN.

 ```bash
 # 1. Clone the repository